Table of contents

 • As a result, the global embedded finance market is forecast to exceed $100 billion by the end of 2030.
 (McKinsey)

-Embedded lending provides the experience SMEs want
+Embedded lending provides the experience SMBs want

 Embedded lending gives businesses access to funds through their existing platforms and services.
 Rather than a costly, time-consuming application through a traditional bank, they can apply for fast funds through their cash management platform or invoice processing tool, as just two examples.